- automated warehouse control

 Headquartered in Jona (Switzerland), Geberit AG is Europe's market leader for sanitary technology and has been listed on the Swiss stock exchange since 1999.
 The extensive portfolio of products and services offered by the company – which dates back to 1874 – is generally familiar only to specialist sanitaryware firms.

 With their focus on concealed installation, Geberit's bathroom and plumbing solutions and systems tend to go unnoticed by the casual observer.

-The Group has a global presence, employing around 5,600 people worldwide at 15 specialised production sites in seven countries and sales/distribution companies in 40 countries.
-Of these, some 2,200 are employed at sites in Germany.
-In 2009, the Group posted revenue of around CHF 2.2 billion.
+The Group has a global presence, employing people worldwide at 15 specialised production sites in seven countries and sales/distribution companies in 40 countries.
 In Pfullendorf (just north of Lake Constance), the company's largest production base in Germany, Geberit also operates the Group's largest logistics centre.
-On account of its geographical position within the network of manufacturing sites within Europe, capacity at the central logistics hub in Pfullendorf was doubled during 2009–2010.
+On account of its geographical position within the network of manufacturing sites within Europe, capacity at the central logistics hub in Pfullendorf was doubled.
 Today, the centre supplies over 100 countries.

 Geberit is now impressively substantiating its earlier strategic decision by doubling the capacity of its logistics centre.
 The expansion had become necessary due to bottlenecks in high-bay warehouse and the areas used for goods receipt/issue handling.

 Geberit also relocated its distribution logistics to Pfullendorf and set itself the goal of streamlining its material flows.
 The SAP LES (Logistics Execution System) and SAP TRM (Task and Resource Management) strategy was also to be systematically pursued as before – not least because both the Logistics unit and Geberit's IT both value the superior process flexibility of SAP LES (SAP Logistics Execution System).